 Shasta just stares at the beaming wrinkled face in front of her as she picks up the change and turns to leave.

 Laden with heavy bags, she trundles back to the cottage, kicking the door open, only to find Leonardo lying on the couch with his son snuggled on his chest.
 ‘Already back?
 What are you preparing for dinner, cara mia?’

 Muttering, Shasta makes her way into the rudimentary kitchen, her ruined Blahniks leaving a muddy trail behind her.
 What the fuck.
 She’s the one who is mopping it up anyway.

 Shasta is a hopeless cook.
 And Rowan has to eat real food, no magic hokey pokey can make a child grow, even if she had the competences of conjuring up a decent meal.
 After successfully burning the Coq au Vin, overcooking the artichokes and generally making a mess, she angrily empties some macaroni into boiling water.

 Mac and cheese.
 It is probably not what’s needed to make Rowan grow or to keep her husband happy, but it’s about the only thing Shasta manages to cook…

 After a week of sleepless nights, early mornings and mac and cheese.
-Leonardo decides the time has come to go home to Monte Vista.
+Leonardo decides the time has come to go home to Monte Aquila.